zyxue/zyxue.github.io/_posts/2017-06-02-understanding-TCGA-mRNA-Level3-analysis-results-files-from-firebrose.md

 hack around file formats, which bioinformaticians have already spent too much time doing so in general.

-Back to my own problem, I think I will try the `raw_count` file (e.g.
-`KICH.uncv2.mRNAseq_raw_counts.txt`) first for differential expression analysis with DESeq2.
+Back to my own problem, I prefer to use `RSEM_genes` (unnormalized) file over the `raw_count` file for differential expression analysis with DESeq2, as the later uses short 12-letter barcode (e.g `TCGA-KL-8323-01`), which may be unspecific enough for later analysis.

   [1]: https://ibb.co/iXrmoF
   [2]: https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#why-un-normalized-counts